colebryant/leaguedash/README.md

 # LeagueDash

-LeagueDash is an application built to assist in organizing a recreational soccer league including team formation, game scheduling, and calculating the league standings in real time.
+LeagueDash is a desktop application built to assist in organizing a recreational soccer league including team formation, game scheduling, and calculating the league standings in real time.

 There are three types of users in LeagueDash: